FRRouting/frr/doc/user/ospfd.rst

 for example 'draft-bashandy-rtgwg-segment-routing-ti-lfa-05'.
 Note that TI-LFA requires a proper Segment Routing configuration.

-.. index:: fast-reroute ti-lfa
+.. index:: fast-reroute ti-lfa [node-protection]
-.. clicmd:: fast-reroute ti-lfa
+.. clicmd:: fast-reroute ti-lfa [node-protection]

    Configured on the router level.
 Activates TI-LFA for all interfaces.
-   Currently just link protection for P2P interfaces is supported.

 Debugging OSPF
 ==============